DenchiSoft/VTubeStudio/Events/README.md

 An event that is triggered every time a VTube Studio model is loaded or unloaded.

-You can pass in one or more model IDs in the `modelID` (optional).
-If you do, an event will only be sent every time the model with that specific ID is loaded or unloaded.
-If you pass in a model ID, it has to have the correct format (32 characters, only hex characters), otherwise an error is returned.
+You can pass in one or more model IDs in the `modelID` array (optional).
+If you do, an event will only be sent every time the model with one of the specific IDs is loaded or unloaded.
+If you pass in model IDs, they all have to have the correct format (32 characters, only hex characters), otherwise an error is returned.

 **`CONFIG`**
 ```json